 4. Be ready to close the deal:

 There is nothing worse than getting the okay from a customer, but not having everything you need to secure the transaction.
-In order to avoid running into this issue, you may want to consider an automation software [hyperlink to enerclix homepage] to help you close deals.
+In order to avoid running into this issue, you may want to consider an automation software to help you close deals.
 Remember, no one likes to wait.
 For this reason, obtaining new clients without first having the necessary tools to secure the transaction is not the best idea.
 Doing so may turn a sure thing into a sure loss!

 5. Be confident